If you received a traffic ticket in Ontario, you may want to file for a disclosure request.

 Understand the Law

 Educate yourself on the traffic regulations that apply to your situation.
-Working with a traffic defence lawyer can provide accurate information.
+Working with a traffic defence lawyer and paralegal can provide accurate information.
 Knowing the nuances of the law will help you understand the charges against you and develop effective defences.

 Gather Supporting Evidence